shalex88/camera-controller/.github/instructions/cpp.instructions.md

 Don't place static functions in header files, place them in anonymous namespaces in cpp files instead

 Class members initialization should be defined by default member initializers

-Don't write comments in the code, the code should be self-explanatory